Herat (Afghanistan) (AFP) -

-As news of the assault spread, social media was flooded with videos of clashes -- with some showing armed Taliban fighters on motorbikes entering the city, as onlookers cheered.
+As news of the assault spread on Wednesday, social media was flooded with videos of clashes -- with some showing armed Taliban fighters on motorbikes entering the city, as onlookers cheered.

 Local officials said some security officers had surrendered to the Taliban, and the insurgents opened the gates of the city jail, freeing hundreds of prisoners.

 Overnight, the defence ministry rushed hundreds of commandos to the city to launch a 'large scale operation', spokesman Fawad Aman said on Twitter.

 The attack on Qala-i-Naw comes as the Taliban carry out a blistering campaign across the country but mostly in the north, capturing dozens of districts since early May.

 The fighting appeared to be spreading in Herat, where officials acknowledged losing two districts to the insurgents.